pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 ## Install Prisma Scanner

-After all prerequisites are completed, follow the steps in [Install another scanner for Supply Chain Security Tools - Scan](install-scanners.hbs.md) to install the Prisma Scanner.
+After all prerequisites are completed, install the Prisma Scanner.
+See [Install another scanner for Supply Chain Security Tools - Scan](install-scanners.hbs.md).

 ## Known Limitations

-* AWS ECR is not supported
+- AWS ECR is not supported.
-* OpenShift is not supported
+- OpenShift is not supported.